-From 1835 to 1853, an American Indian woman, stranded after the evacuation of her people, lived alone on San Nicolas Island.
+From 1835 to 1853, a Native American woman, stranded after the evacuation of her people, lived alone on San Nicolas Island.
 Her story inspired one of the most popular children’s novels ever written.

 Named Karana in Scot O’Dell’s Island of the Blue Dolphins, the Lone Woman of San Nicolas Island’s native name is not known.
 She was part of the Nicoleño tribe that inhabited the island, the most remote of the Channel Islands at 61 miles off the coast of California, for some 10,000 years.